Hiatal hernia care at Mayo Clinic

 Your Mayo Clinic care team

 Mayo Clinic's hiatal hernia care team includes doctors trained in digestive diseases (gastroenterologists) and imaging (radiologists).
 In some cases, abdominal surgeons and chest (thoracic) surgeons are also involved.
-The Esophageal Interest Group often participates in care for people with hiatal hernia.
+The Esophageal Clinic often participates in care for people with hiatal hernias.
 These specialists work together to provide exactly the care you need.